By Joshua Partlow and Anthony Faiola

 Washington Post Foreign Service

 "We must get to the bottom of what happened, first of all so the family gets this information and knows exactly how their wonderful daughter died," Cameron said at a news conference at No. 10 Downing Street.
+He said he had already spoken with Norgrove's parents to keep them apprised.

 Cameron strongly defended the mission itself, saying it had been agreed upon after intense consideration and exchanges between British and American officials.
+He said a green light was given because Norgrove was in serious danger, being held by Taliban fighters in a remote mountain valley of Konar province in eastern Afghanistan.

 "The decision to launch this rescue operation was not an easy one," Cameron said.
 "But I am clear that Linda's life was in grave danger from the moment she was taken."